01-edu/public/subjects/groupie-tracker/search-bar/audit.md

 ##### Try to search for the location `"london-uk"`.

-###### Does it present as result "Pink Floyd", "Led Zeppelin", "Aerosmith", "Alec Benjamin", "Nickelback", "Eagles", "Linkin Park" and "Coldplay"?
+###### Does it present as result at least "Pink Floyd", "Led Zeppelin", "Aerosmith", "Alec Benjamin", "Nickelback", "Eagles", "Linkin Park" and "Coldplay"?

 ##### Try to search for the artist/band `"queen"`.